janKekanSan/jankekansan.github.io/pages/sona/open.md

 ::: info

-There's a button labeled **Toggle SP** in the top right for mobile, and the bottom right for desktop.
-It switches sitelen pona for English letters and back.
-Try it out here!
+There's a button labeled **[sitelen+pona]{.tokipona} Toggle** in the bottom right, and it switches sitelen pona for English letters and back.
+Try it out!

 :::